tLiMiT/EECE-3326/limyue-2a/README.md

 Write a program that allows the user to play the card game flip.
 Flip is played by one player with a standard deck of 52 cards.
 The game has the following steps:

-  1. The cards are shuffed three times.
+  1. The cards are shuffled three times.

   2. The player keeps taking cards until the player decides to stop and end the game.